12. Verrou: a floating-point rounding errors checker

 --backend=<verrou|mcaquad|checkdenorm> [default=verrou]

-Select the verrou, mcaquad or checkdenorm backend. verrou enables to perform several rounding mode (See --rounding-mode option). mcaquad enables to perform MCA (Monte Carlo Arithmetics) based on extented precision in quad (See --mca-mode, --mca-precision-double and --mca-precision-float options).
+Select the verrou, mcaquad or checkdenorm backend. verrou enables to perform several rounding mode (See --rounding-mode option). mcaquad enables to perform MCA (Monte Carlo Arithmetics) based on extended precision in quad (See --mca-mode, --mca-precision-double and --mca-precision-float options).
 The integration of mcaquad backend in the frontend verrou is still considered as experimental. checkdenorm enables the ftz rounding-mode and the --check-denorm and --cd-gen-file options.

 This option can be activated with the env variable VERROU_BACKEND